Coronavirus (COVID-19) information for Private Patients

 In addition to patients wearing face coverings, all Royal Marsden staff are required to wear surgical facemasks in all areas of the hospitals.
 This will provide additional protection to patients and further reduce any risk of transmission of COVID-19.
 Where possible, we will be retaining the one metre social distancing rule throughout The Royal Marsden’s sites.

 Using face coverings on public transport

-For patients who are shielding and have been provided with surgical facemasks for their appointments, we recommend these are worn on public transport.
-In addition to wearing face coverings, we would encourage all patients to maintain social distancing where possible on the transport network, practice good hand hygiene using hand sanitiser and washing your hands with soap and water where possible, and to avoid touching your face while and after using public transport.
+We recommend the continued use of face coverings when travelling to the hospital on public transport.
+In addition to wearing face coverings, we would encourage all patients to maintain social distancing where possible on the transport network, practice good hand hygiene by using hand sanitiser and washing your hands with soap and water where possible, and to avoid touching your face while and after using public transport.